Welcome

 Children Protective Services

-211 Introduced in McDowell County
+211 in McDowell County

-McDowell County residents now have access to the United Way's information line, 211.
+McDowell County residents have access to the United Way's information line, 211.
 This service is free, confidential, 24-7, and available in any language.
 211 is your connection to food, clothing, shelter, child care services, consumer help, counseling, crisis intervention, health care, housing, senior services, support groups and volunteer opportunities.
 Just pick up your phone, dial 211, and be connected to a live operator that will assist you in finding resources within the community to help you or your family.

 Personal tools